By BOB GRIFFIN

 Alaska has by far the highest percentage of correspondence students in the US — more than triple the US average of 5%.
 No other state comes close in the cost shifting benefit Alaskan brick-and-mortar students get because the large number of low-cost correspondence students.

-With the adjustment for low-cost correspondence programs, there’s only one state who spent more per student than Alaska in 2024-25: Massachusetts.
+With the adjustment for low-cost correspondence programs, there’s only one state that spent more per student than Alaska in 2024-25: Massachusetts.
 According to the NEA, the Bay State spent $29,296/student.
-Because Massachusetts has a state per capita GDP more than $15,000 higher than Alaska, they ranked 35thin the US in the Rutger study at 3.18% of a state GDP going to K-12.
+Because Massachusetts has a state per capita GDP more than $15,000 higher than Alaska, they ranked 35th in the US in the Rutger study at 3.18% of a state GDP going to K-12.

 Not only is our contribution to K-12 one of the highest in the country, our increase in per student spending has been nearly double the rate of inflation over the last 20 years.
-Again, using figures from the research team at the NEA, Alaska has increased ADA per student spending from $11,588 during the 2004-05 school year to $23,570 in 2024-25.
-That’s a 103.4% —without adjusting for exceptional growth of enrollment low-cost correspondence students.
+Again, using figures from the research team at the NEA, Alaska has increased ADA per-student spending from $11,588 during the 2004-05 school year to $23,570 in 2024-25.
+That’s a 103.4% increase — without adjusting for exceptional growth of enrollment low-cost correspondence students.
 The increase in Alaska inflation was 59.7% during that period.

 Cost of living in Alaska is not a good justification for our high cost of K-12.
 According to the most recent data from US Department of Commerce, Bureau of Economic Analysis, Alaska has the 13th highest cost of living in the US at just 1.7% higher than the US average.
 The relatively reasonable cost of Alaska housing helps to offset higher costs in other parts of the Alaska economy.